siteleaf/siteleaf.com/teaser.markdown

   - title: Advanced metadata
     body: Metadata now supports nested lists and objects, plus a shiny new interface that supports drag and drop ordering and <a href="http://jekyllrb.com/docs/configuration/#front-matter-defaults">Jekyll defaults</a>.
-A lot of other cool things coming soon too, including smart fields for files, dates, booleans and more.
-It’s the metadata editor of your dreams!
+Fields are a lot smarter too, presenting user friendly controls for files, dates, booleans and more.
+Simple, but powerful!
+  - title: More than just pages and posts
+    body: Now in addition to pages and posts, you can create custom sets of content (called <a href="http://jekyllrb.com/docs/collections/">Collections</a>), each with their own entries (called Documents).
+Choose to output your documents just like posts, or simply use them as super-metadata within your theme.
   - title: Custom permalinks
     body: Customize the way your site is generated.
 Choose date-based permalinks (`/2015/10/20/hello-world`), pretty permalinks (`/posts/hello-world`), or whatever suits your needs.
-  - title: More than just pages and posts
-    body: Now in addition to pages and posts, you can create custom sets of content (called Collections), each with their own entries (called Documents).
-Choose to output your documents just like posts, or simply use them as super-metadata within your theme.
   graphic: g-metadata
 - title: Optimized workflow
   body:
   - title: Offline development
-    body: Sync your Siteleaf content to local Markdown files and develop your site completely offline.
+    body: Sync your Siteleaf content to local Markdown files and <a href="http://jekyllrb.com/docs/usage/">develop your site completely offline</a>.
 Work faster, even without an internet connection.
   - title: Free publishing
     body: While we’ve always had free accounts for developers, publishing was reserved for paid accounts only.
 We’re now making it possible to publish to <a href="https://pages.github.com/">GitHub